xai/check-hibp/README.md

 Download size is ~10G, size after extraction is ~23G.

 Now have a look at the code of check-hibp.py.
+Don't worry, it's a lot shorter than this README ;)

-Don't feed any random tool your passwords.
+Really, don't feed any random tool your passwords.
 Check that it's safe.
+Or trust it.
+But then again, don't trust random people on github.

 ## Usage
 ```